-EPS starts 15MEUR for Danube river dock for Kostolac power plants4.
-December 2012. / News Serbia Energy
+EPS starts 15MEUR for Danube river dock for Kostolac power plants, News Serbia Energy

 Electric Power Industry of Serbia has contracted a concept design of the dock in Kostolac, since its construction is planned during the revitalization and modernization of power generation capacities in Kostolac, funded from the first phase of the Chinese loan.